-MiniDVD - This is a process in which -> DVD data, including the DVD directory structure and navigation menu, is burned onto a blank conventional CD.
-Many currently available DVD players can play MiniDVDs as usual.
+MiniDVD-This is a process in which -> DVD data, including the DVD directory structure and navigation menu, is burned onto a blank conventional CD.
+Many of the currently-available DVD players can play MiniDVDs.
 Due to their lower capacity, MiniDVDs can only store around 18 minutes of video data.
-If you do not have a DVD burner, we recommend creating an -> SVCD.
+If you do not own a DVD burner, we recommend recording video material on -> SVCD.